freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/extensible-prime-generator.md

 ---

 ## Description

 <section id='description'>

 Write a generator of prime numbers, in order, that will automatically adjust to accommodate the generation of any reasonably high prime.

 The generator should be able to:

 <ul>
   <li>Show the first <code>n</code> prime numbers</li>
   <li>Show the prime numbers in a range</li>
   <li>Show the number of primes in a range</li>
   <li>Show the <code>n<sup>th</sup></code> prime number</li>
 </ul>

 The function should have two parameters.
-The first will receive <code>n</code> or the range as an array.
+The first will receive `n` or the range as an array.
 The second will receive a boolean, that specifies if the function returns the prime numbers as an array or a single number(the number of primes in the range or the <code>n<sup>th</sup></code> prime).
 According to the parameters the function should return an array.

 </section>

 ## Instructions

 <section id='instructions'>

 </section>

 ## Tests

 <section id='tests'>

 ```yml